iMammal/CytoCave/docs/features3.md

 ---

-This feature allows users to compensate for point density and scale differences between two datasets simultaneously viewed in the two windows.
+This feature allows users to view two different datasets simultaneously in the windows, enabling them to compensate for point density and scale variations on the fly.

 ![Allen Neurogenomics Glyph Scaling - unlock sliders - demo adjustment](./AllenGlyphs.gif)

 ---

-Separate control of ipsilateral and contralateral connectivity edge display, gives users more control over the edge visibility thresholds allowing them to focus on the most significant connections or get a general sense of the connectivity patterns.
+Separate control of ipsilateral and contralateral connectivity edge display gives users more control over the edge visibility thresholds allowing them to focus on the most significant connections or get a general sense of the connectivity patterns.